Breaching Structure Handbook!

 Glock Trained Officers (Should be used for /shield if needed)

-SCO-19 should always take lead on a breach no matter the situation.
+SCO-19 should always take the lead on a breach, no matter the situation.

-Officers that are not Glock trained or PCSO’s should never be breaching a building.
-Their job will be to hold down the perimeter of the building preventing any civilians from entering whilst officers are preparing for a breach.
+Officers who are not Glock trained or PCSOS should never breach a building.
+Their job will be to hold down the perimeter of the building, preventing civilians from entering while officers prepare for a breach.